tianskylan/iOS-Dev-Notes/README.md

 [MVVM in Swift By Ash Furrow from Artsy](http://artsy.github.io/blog/2015/09/24/mvvm-in-swift/?utm_campaign=iOS+Dev+Weekly&utm_medium=rss&utm_source=iOS_Dev_Weekly_Issue_221) is the article that talks about this.
 Maybe good to revisit this.

+### Presentation Control
+Small classes that control the binding between the model and the views is the answer: Presentation Controls.
+The main difference between MVVM classes and Presentation Controls is that the latter does know about UIView classes.
+Presentation Controls are like mini View Controllers that are only responsible for the presentation.

 ## Swift Best Practice
 ### Variable names
 Do not use any form of Hungarian notation (e.g. k for constants, m for methods), instead use short concise names and use Xcode's type Quick Help (⌥ + click) to discover a variable's type.
 Similarly do not use SNAKE\_CASE.